-The managers primarily responsible for the day-to-day management of the Fund are:
+The manager primarily responsible for the day-to-day management of the Fund is:

-Scott E. Geiger, CFA, Portfolio Manager at Vanguard.
-He has been with Vanguard since 2006, has worked in investment management since 2008, has managed investment portfolios since 2013, and has co-managed the Fund since 2022.
-Education: B.S., Millersville University.
+Justin A. Schwartz, CFA, Portfolio Manager at Vanguard and Head of Vanguard's Municipal Index and Money Markets.
+He has been with Vanguard and worked in investment management since 2004, has managed investment portfolios since 2010, and has managed the Fund since 2023.
+Education: B.S., University of Richmond.